Benemrxr/toolkits-architectures/milestone_2/Report2.md

 The next step wants me to add the following command underneath the `EXPOSE` statement: `ENV` where `KEY` is `VAR1` and `VALUE` is `10`.
 We don't have a expose statement and I don't understand the rest of the tutorial.

-I tried to set up a public repository on Docker Hub, but wasn't able to push any files on it.
+I tried to set up a public repository on **Docker Hub**, but wasn't able to push any files on it.
 The link can be found [here](https://hub.docker.com/repository/docker/benemrxr/toolkits/).
 Maybe this comes in useful for our next milstone.

 I tried to run the Dockerfile with various commands but non seemed to work.
 I tried to run an image I created called `toolkitsarchitectures` and tried to run this with `docker run toolkitsarchitectures` but received the following error message:
 ```